alunmorris/CH32V003-tiny-in-line-dev-board/README.md

 **Construction**

 Built on a 1.27mm pitch prototyping PCB. using SMD components, apart from the header.
 An 8x1 turned-pin male header carries all the IC pins.
 There's no separate flashing header.
-Just plug it into a standard 0.1in pitch breadboard and connect pins 2, 4 and 8 to a WCH-LinkE (or other) flasher.
+Just plug it into a standard 0.1in pitch breadboard and connect pins 2, 4 and 8 to a WCH-LinkE USB dongle.

 ![CH32V003-dev-board-SIL8-flashing-300x370](https://github.com/alunmorris/CH32V003-tiny-in-line-dev-board/assets/4630866/e9b46861-a6f1-4e76-8ba2-29351a3c48b2)